Abdoulaye Hamani Diori

-Abdoulaye Hamani Diori (29 December 1945 – 25 April 2011) was a Nigerien political leader and businessman.
+Abdoulaye Diori Hamani (29 December 1945 – 25 April 2011) was a Nigerien political leader and businessman.
 The son of Niger's first President, he waged a political and abortive military struggle against the Military regime that overthrew his father.
 With the return of democracy to Niger, Abdoulaye became head of his father's political party, and maintained a small but influential place in the political life of Niger until his death in 2011.
-Abdoulaye was married with four children.
+Abdoulaye was married with four children: Ibrahim, Abdel Karim, Aboukar, Souleymane.
 A Muslim, he earned the honorific 'Hadji' after making the pilgrimage to Mecca.
 He died 25 April 2011 at National Hospital in Niamey, aged 65, following an illness.

 Opposition and exile

-Abdoulaye was the eldest son of Niger's first President, Hamani Diori, and campaigned from exile on his father's behalf following the 1974 coup which removed Diori from power and resulted in the death of his mother.
-While in exile Abdoulaye had two children out of wedlock with his second wife in Nigeria.
-In the 1980s—following his father's 1980 release from prison and house arrest in 1984—Abdoulaye became political leader of a short-lived armed rebel group, the Popular Front for the Liberation of Niger (Front populaire de libération du Niger, FPLN).
+Abdoulaye was the eldest son of Niger's first President, Hamani Diori, and campaigned from exile on his father's behalf following the 1974 coup which removed Diori from power and resulted in the death of his.
+In the 1980s, following his father's 1980 release from prison and house arrest in 1984.

+According to chief of state Seyni Kountche, Abdoulaye became political leader of a short-lived armed rebel group, the Popular Front for the Liberation of Niger (Front populaire de libération du Niger, FPLN).
 The FPLN, made up mostly of Nigerien Tuareg fighters and based in Libya, carried out an armed assault on an armory in the northern town of Tchintabaradene in March 1985, but was repulsed by government forces.
 Following the attack, Abdoulaye's father was re-imprisoned to be released only upon the death of Niger's military leader in 1987.
-Following the death of Seyni Kountche, Abdoulaye returned from Libya, joining his father and their former political rival Sawaba leader Djibo Bakary in meeting with new President Ali Saibou, announcing an amnesty and a series of reforms.
+Following the death of Seyni Kountche, Abdoulaye returned from Côte d'Ivoire, joining his father and their former political rival Sawaba leader Djibo Bakary in meeting with new President Ali Saibou, announcing an amnesty and a series of reforms.